ARTICLES OF INCORPORATION OF THE RNA SOCIETY

 Section 1.
 Regular Member (Member).
 Membership is open to individual scientists who are interested in RNA research, and who have research or educational experience in RNA science or an allied field.
 Regular Members are eligible to vote and may be elected to office in the Society.

 Section 2.
 Student Member.
 A Student Member must be a candidate in good standing for an academic degree.
 Evidence for such standing may be provided by endorsement of the student’s research advisor or departmental chair.
-Student Members are not eligible to vote nor may they be elected to office.
+Student Members are not eligible to be elected to office.

-Section 4.
+Section 5.
 Member Subscriptions.
 Membership will include subscription to the Society’s journal, RNA.
-Access to reduced subscription rates for Society publications by Regular, Student and Institutional Members shall be subject to the provisions of the agreements between the Society and its publisher(s).
+Access to reduced subscription rates for Society publications by Regular, Student, Emeritus and Institutional Members shall be subject to the provisions of the agreements between the Society and its publisher(s).

 ARTICLE IV.
 Officers

-The officers of the Society shall be the President, Chief Executive Officer, SecretaryTreasurer, President-Elect, and the immediate Past President.
+The officers of the Society shall be the President, Chief Executive Officer (CEO), Chief Financial Officer (CFO), Secretary, President-Elect, and the immediate Past President.
 The Council may elect such other officers as they shall deem necessary, who shall have such authority and perform such duties as shall from time to time be prescribed by the Council.
 Officers must be Regular Members of the Society and need not be residents of the State of Colorado.

 Section 1.
 Performance of Duties.
 An officer of the Society shall perform his or her duties, including those associated with service on any committee of the Society, in good faith, in a manner he or she reasonably believes to be in the best interests of the Society, and with such judgment as an ordinarily prudent person in a like position would use under similar circumstances.

 Section 2.
 Term of Office.
-The President shall serve a one-year term.
-An individual elected as President by the Society’s Members shall be ineligible for re-election to the office of President for a period of five years following completion of a one-year term of office.
-The Chief Executive Officer shall serve for a three-year term, which is renewable indefinitely.
-The Secretary-Treasurer shall serve for a three-year term, but is limited to two terms of service.
-The President-Elect and the immediate Past-President shall each serve one-year terms.
+The President shall serve a two-year term.
+An individual elected as President by the Society’s Members shall be ineligible for re-election to the office of President for a period of five years following completion of a two-year term of office.
+The Chief Executive Officer, Chief Financial Officer and Secretary shall each be appointed for three-year terms, which are renewable indefinitely.
+The President-Elect and the immediate Past-President shall each serve one-year terms in alternating years.
+The President-Elect shall serve in the second year of the current President’s term, while the Past-President shall serve in the first year of the current President’s term.

 Section 4.
 President-Elect.
 The President-Elect shall serve as president in the absence of the President.
 The President-Elect shall automatically succeed to the Presidency when the office becomes vacant or the President is removed from office under the provisions of Article VI, Section 4 of these Bylaws.
 Upon such succession, the President-Elect shall serve as President for the remainder of the term of his or her predecessor, and shall then continue as President for the term elected.